srinidhi-2005/talqs/README.md

-# TextSummarizer (talqs ai)
+# TextSummarizer (TALQS AI)

-A full-stack AI-powered web application for text summarization, with a legal Q&A chatbot.
-Built with React, Node.js/Express, MongoDB Atlas, and Python, FastAPI for custom models.

----

-## 🚀 Overview

-TextSummarizer (TALQS AI) enables users to upload documents or input text, receive high-quality summaries, and interact with a legal Q&A chatbot.
-The app features JWT authentication, user profiles, upload/summarization, multi-turn Q&A, and history tracking.
+TextSummarizer (TALQS AI) is a GenAI-powered, full-stack web application that leverages advanced Transformer-based Deep Learning models to simplify complex legal texts.
+Designed to make legal information more accessible to lawyers, researchers, and the general public, it summarizes lengthy judgments and answers legal queries through an intuitive interface.
+Users can upload documents or input text to receive high-quality summaries and interact with a legal Q&A chatbot.
+The platform features JWT authentication, user profiles, upload and summarization, multi-turn Q&A, and history tracking, and is built with React, Node.js/Express, MongoDB Atlas, and Python FastAPI for custom models.

----

 ## ✨ Features